DAIKON, CARROT & GARLIC SWEET PICKLE

 PREPARATION OF THIS HEALTHY RECIPE

 1. Wash and peel the daikon & carrots.
-Then, slice them into thin discs.
+Then, cut into thin strips 2-3 inches long.

-2. Place daikon, carrots and peeled garlic cloves in a sterilized jar.
+2. Pack daikon, carrots and peeled garlic cloves in a sterilized 16oz ball jar.

-3. In a separate bowl, combine water, vinegar, salt and sugar and stir thoroughly until salt and sugar dissolved.
+3. In a separate bowl, combine water, vinegar, and remaining ingredients.
+Stir thoroughly until salt and sugar dissolved.

 5. Leave sit at least overnight to pickle (3-4 days is best).
 Eat within 4 weeks of refrigeration (gets more pungent with time).